jomak1/Jomak/README.md

 - 🔭 I’m currently working on professional development, always
 - 🌱 I’m currently learning more about AI
-- 💬 Ask me about I enjoy breathing air
+- 💬 Ask me about anything
 - ⚡ Fun fact: I don't like elevators